Gortaf/Beholder/README.md

 The following needs to be done for installation (outside of installing python packages):
 - make a .env file containing a value for G_API_KEY.
 The value should be a Google Cloud API key that's autorised for the following APIs: Generative Language API, Cloud Text-to-Speech API
-- install [FFPMEG](https://www.ffmpeg.org/download.html) if not already done
+- install [FFmpeg](https://www.ffmpeg.org/download.html) if not already done

 You can customize your paper search & podcast by doing the following:
 - Change watch_terms.txt to your search terms (more search terms = more papers)
 - Change script_prompt.txt to your liking.
 I recommend not editing it too drastically, but you can have fun with it.
 The {DAYS_BACK} and {INTERESTS} tags will be automatically replaced when running the program.
 You can place them wherever you want.
+Note that the {INTERESTS} are very important to force the script generation to focus on what actually interests you.
+If none are specified with the --interests option, it will use whatever your search terms are as your of area interests (which can work really fine if your search terms aren't too broad).

 #### Paper Searching